TO BUY ACTION FIGURES

 advantage of these discounts.

-I do rely on Target, Walmart, Toys R Us and sometimes
+I do rely on Target, Walmart and Amazon to

 Walmart generally is slightly cheaper than the other stores

 however I find that Target stores tend to get their items in

 larger quantities than Walmart and most often earlier than

 Walmart by a week or two.
 Target normally has figure

 packages in better shape due to the fact that they have more

 to choose from and their toy aisles are kept up

 youíre on a tight budget then I recommend going to Target

 and Walmart as your first options unless of course you have